 Wen Jin, Associate Professor in English, Fudan University, since February 2013, was Assistant Professor in English at Columbia University from 2006 to 2012.
 Her book, Pluralist Universalism: An Asian Americanist Critique of U.S. and Chinese Multiculturalisms (2012), is an extended comparison of U.S. and Chinese multiculturalisms during the post–Cold War era.
 The book brings together American, Chinese, and Chinese American fiction to model a “double critique” framework for U.S.–Chinese comparative literary studies.
 She has published essays on American and Asian American literature in various journals, including American Quarterly, Contemporary Literature, Critique, Journal of Transnational American Studies, Amerasia Journal, Dushu, and collected volumes.
 She has recently undertaken a new comparative project on the relations among narrative genres, literary markets, and habits of reading in twentieth century China and America.
 At Fudan, she is organizing an international seminar series on Cognitive Approaches to Literary Studies.

 Originally from Hilo, Hawaii, Corey M. Johnson earned an A.B. in English from Harvard University in 2007 and completed an MSt. in English and American Studies at the University of Oxford in 2010.
 He began his DPhil in English Literature at Oxford before moving to the Program in Modern Thought and Literature at Stanford University in the fall of 2011.
 His research agenda straddles both postcolonial and American Studies, and largely focuses on the Pacific Ocean.
+From 2012-2014, Corey was the Technical Director for the Chinese Railroad Workers Project.

 Lee, Tsui-yu (李翠玉)